dahak-metagenomics/dahak/docs/index.md

 Dahak provides a set of workflow components that all fit together to perform various useful tasks.

-See the [Workflows](workflows.md) page for an overview of dahak workflows, how they fit together, and how to run them.
+See the [Workflows](workflows.md) page for an overview of the metagenomic workflows provided by dahak and how these workflows fit together.

+See the [Running Workflows](workflows_running.md) page for instructions on running workflows.

 You can also get information about individual workflow components below: